 I didn’t meet my baby, didn’t know his or her personality, likes and dislikes, quirks and habits.
 I just knew there was life within me, life brimming with potential.
 Yet the grief has been deep and painful and suffocating.
 A mother’s love for her child is full-blown from conception – I can attest to that.

-You may think I have grounds for changing the name of this column to ‘Losing the Faith’, but I assure you, never has my faith in God been stronger or of greater comfort.
+Yet, I assure you, never has my faith in God been stronger or of greater comfort.

 He has fed us (meals delivered by friends).